 On the one hand, it does spell out a disturbance-free setup, but on the flip side, some users find it tough to deal with such a lack of essential features in these apps.
 Add to it the inability to open a new tab, and all these seem to make it quite difficult for the end-users to use these apps.

 If you echo these thoughts and plan to bid farewell to the PWA, this guide shall come in handy.
-At this moment are detailed instructions to uninstall Chrome App (PWA) from the Chrome browser.
+There are detailed instructions to uninstall Chrome App (PWA) from the Chrome browser.

-There are two different methods to carry out the task mentioned above: via the concerned PWA itself or through Chrome’s App Page.
+Two different methods exist to carry out the task mentioned above: via the concerned PWA itself or through Chrome’s App Page.
 We have listed these methods below; you may try the one you find more comfortable dealing with.